spring-attic/scripted-alpha/README.md

 - Syntax highlighting for JavaScript, HTML and CSS.
 - Errors and warnings:
 	- JSLint is integrated to provide error/warning markers on JavaScript code.
-	- AMD and commonjs module resolution: these is basic resolution where unresolved references will be marked as errors.
+	- AMD and commonjs module resolution: there is basic resolution where unresolved references will be marked as errors.
 - Content assist:
 	- Basic content assist for HTML, CSS
 	- For JavaScript, content assist is driven by a type inferencing engine which is aware of AMD/Commonjs module